-Age: 58 Director since: 2004 Independent Ramiro G. Peru has been a director of the Company since November 2004.
+Ramiro G. Peru has been a director of the Company since November 2004.
 Mr. Peru served on the former WHN board of directors from May 2003 until WHN's merger with us in November 2004.
 During the second half of 2007, Mr. Peru was Executive Vice President and Chief Financial Officer of Swift Corporation (transportation) and prior thereto was Executive Vice President and Chief Financial Officer of Phelps Dodge Corporation (mining and manufacturing) from 1999 to 2007 ("Phelps Dodge").
 Mr. Peru joined Phelps Dodge in 1979 and held various finance and accounting positions with Phelps Dodge and its affiliates.
-Mr. Peru is also a director of UNS Energy Corporation (an electric and gas utility holding company) and served as a member of the Advisory Board of the Eller Graduate School of Management at the University of Arizona.
+Mr. Peru is also a director of SM Energy Company (oil and gas exploration and production company) and UNS Energy Corporation (an electric and gas utility holding company).